Updated September 27, 2021

 If you’ve ever considered the idea of opening a dispensary, now’s a great time to put your plans into action.
 Here are the top considerations you should know to start a dispensary in New Jersey.

-Once you can apply, be prepared to spend considerable time on your application, since they can run hundreds or thousands of pages long.
+Don’t wait to start on your application.
+Applications can run hundreds or thousands of pages long.
 You’ll need to submit proof of real estate acquisition, many planning documents, as well as articles of incorporation, approval from your local municipality, and a mockup of the security camera blueprint for your dispensary.
 The standard application fee is $400, plus an additional $1,600 if approved.
 The annual retailer licensing fee is $10,000.